BurlingtonCodeAcademy/codelikethis/public/lessons/javascript/numbers.md

     "1" + 2

-Even though Strings and Numbers are different TYPES, JavaScript converts one to the other.
+Even though Strings and Numbers are different *types*, JavaScript converts one to the other.

 But when two types meet, which one wins?